 Net Investment Hedges.
 We are exposed to the impact of foreign exchange rate fluctuations on the value of investments in our foreign subsidiaries whose functional currencies are other than the U.S. Dollar.
 In order to mitigate the impact of foreign currency exchange rates, we have entered into various foreign currency debt obligations, which are designated as hedges against our net investments in foreign subsidiaries.
-As of both March 31, 2022 and December 31, 2021, the total principal amounts of foreign currency debt obligations designated as net investment hedges was \$1.5 billion.
+As of June 30, 2022 and December 31, 2021, the total principal amounts of foreign currency debt obligations designated as net investment hedges was \$1.8 billion and \$1.5 billion, respectively.

 We also use cross-currency interest rate swaps, which effectively convert a portion of our U.S. dollar-denominated fixed-rate debt to foreign currency-denominated fixed-rate debt, to hedge the currency exposure associated with our net investment in our foreign subsidiaries.
-As of both March 31, 2022 and December 31, 2021, we had cross-currency interest rate swaps outstanding with notional amounts of \$4.0 billion, with maturity dates ranging through 2026.
+As of June 30, 2022 and December 31, 2021, we had cross-currency interest rate swaps outstanding with notional amounts of \$3.9 billion and \$4.0 billion respectively, with maturity dates ranging through 2026.